AdobeDocs/campaign.en/help/v8/dev/forms.md

 By default, each field is displayed on a single line and occupies all available space depending on the type of data.

-:arrow_upper_right: All form attributes are listed in [Campaign Classic documentation](https://docs.adobe.com/content/help/en/campaign-classic/technicalresources/api/control-Button.html).
+[!DNL :arrow_upper_right:] All form attributes are listed in [Campaign Classic v7 documentation](https://docs.adobe.com/content/help/en/campaign-classic/technicalresources/api/control-Button.html).

 ## Formatting {#formatting}